Volunteering in Puerto Morelos, Mexico

 You will be living on the beach a few metres from the Puerto Morelos National Park Reef and a 15-minute drive from downtown Puerto Morelos.
 You will be staying in shared (mixed sex) dorm rooms with shared bathroom facilities.
 The accommodation features shared facilities such as a communal kitchen, work area, and living space.
 There is bottled water available for cooking and drinking, and participants share base duties including cooking, cleaning, gear and equipment maintenance, and other chores.
 Private accommodation is available upon request and an extra fee so speak to your Destination Specialist if interested.

 Volunteers prepare their own breakfast from our choice of cereals.
 During workdays lunch and dinner are prepared by a local cook, and on weekends, participants cook their own meals.
-Conveniently, restaurants and supermarkets are walking distance from the base.
+Conveniently, restaurants and supermarkets are in walking distance from the base.

 Waking up by the sound of the ocean and being able to go on a morning sunrise stroll by the beach is something truly unique!